astronomer/docs/learn/airflow-object-storage-tutorial.md

 ## Conclusion

 Congratulations!
-You just used Airflow's object storage features to interact with files in different locations.
+You just used Airflow's object storage feature to interact with files in different locations.
 To learn more about other methods and capabilities of this feature, see the [OSS Airflow documentation](http://apache-airflow-docs.s3-website.eu-central-1.amazonaws.com/docs/apache-airflow/stable/core-concepts/objectstorage.html#basic-use).